abjer/sds/src/content/page/readings.md

 ## Session 9: Scraping 2 - Parsing
+Here we develop our skills in parsing and pattern extraction using regular expressions.
+This is a fundamental data science skill that goes beyond web scraping alone.
 #### Required readings
 - Chapter 2.
 Dan Jurafsky and James H. Martin: [Speech and Language Processing (3rd ed. draft)] (https://web.stanford.edu/~jurafsky/slp3/)
 - Introduction to pattern matching using regex: "[An introduction to regex in python](https://scotch.io/tutorials/an-introduction-to-regex-in-python).
 Blog.